 Suddenly feel your heart beating faster than usual after a second glass of wine?
 There's definitely something about the drink that your body isn't happy with.
 It's recommended that you see an allergist and get tested to find out if there's a particular ingredient that's causing you grief.

-It might feel slightly scary at first, but Dr. Decker says experiencing an increase in your heart beat is one of the most common symptoms of alcohol intolerance, and it's not something that you need to be too concerned about.
+It might feel slightly scary at first, but WebMD lists heartburn and heart palpitations as one of the most common symptoms of alcohol intolerance.
+So, it's not something that you need to be too concerned about.
 However, if it persists for a long time and you're having trouble breathing because of it, ring up your doc right away.
 You might be facing an alcohol allergy instead.

 5. Your Head Hurts Every Time You Drink

 We're not just talking about the hangover headache here.
-I mean a persistent pounding in the back of your noggin every time you're holding a beverage in your hand.
-If this sounds like you, that's a pretty ordinary symptom of an alcohol intolerance.
-Although there's really nothing out there that points to a specific reason behind the headache, it's known to be one of the first signs that alcohol isn't your best friend.
+This type of headache will be a persistent pounding in the back of your noggin every time you're holding a beverage in your hand.
+According to Cleveland Clinic, drinking-caused headaches are a pretty ordinary symptom of an alcohol intolerance.

 6. You Get Diarrhea